exec85/FTB/README.md

 ![image](https://github.com/exec85/FTB/assets/58392827/5ae35a8a-1a4d-4ab1-86bc-82eeb0805a69)

-After that copy + paste your Discord User ID into the Discord input fielt in the FTB notifications settings.
+After that copy and paste your Discord User ID into the Discord input field in the FTB notifications settings.
 Please now start a chat with our "FTB BOT" on Discord to receive all notifications.

 ![image](https://github.com/exec85/FTB/assets/58392827/e2198232-ff65-4f3d-b175-2f54cb4cfa0a)